Stock market today: Wall Street plunges as energy and Home Depot stocks weigh - ExBulletin

 Treasury yields in the bond market rose following the reports.
 The 10-year Treasury yield climbed to 3.56% from 3.51% late Monday.
 It helps set the rates for mortgages and other large loans.

-The two-year Treasury yield, which moves more in line with Federal Reserve action expectations, fell to 4.07% from 4.01%.
+The two-year Treasury yield, which moves more in line with Federal Reserve action expectations, rose to 4.07% from 4.01%.

 The big expectation on Wall Street is that the Fed will hold interest rates in June.
 It would be the first time he has not raised rates at a meeting in more than a year as he battles to bring inflation down.
 A pause by the Fed could give the economy and financial markets some respite.